 “Finally, we’ve made the decision to change from the Triumph to the Yamaha in the Supersport class for the international road races, which will obviously be a bit different to the last three years,” Hickman added.

 “We’ve had an awesome time with the Triumph and it’s been absolutely brilliant with the win at last year’s TT and all three victories at the Ulster Grand Prix being phenomenal.
 The little Daytona has done a fantastic job but, unfortunately, it’s a little bit long in the tooth now so to try and move with the times and keep up with what everyone else is doing, we’ve decided to move over to the Yamaha.

 “I’ve never actually raced an R6 before so I’m really looking forward to jumping on it to see what we can do.”

-Hickman, who made it into to the BSB Showdown again last year, will also ride the BMW S1000RR for a fourth successive season in the Bennetts British Superbike Championship alongside team-mate Alex Olsen.
+Hickman will ride the BMW S1000RR for a fourth successive season in the Bennetts British Superbike Championship alongside team-mate Alex Olsen.